Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: INDIRECT SEARCHES

 \subsection{Higgs coupling measurements}

-Having the top Yukawa from dim-6 operators in general will not change its value at zero momentum.
-However, a deviation is still expected due to the Goldstone nature of composite Higgs.
+Having the top Yukawa from dimension-six operators in general will not affect its value $y_{t,0}$ at zero momentum.
+However, a deviation is still expected due to the Goldstone nature of Higgs in CHMs.
 The measurements of the top Yukawa coupling as well as other Higgs couplings are the direct test of misalignment, which is the key mechanism in CHMs.
-Combining all the Higgs coupling measurements, we can get a constraint on the CHM scale $f$.
-Assuming a simplified form with $\kappa_V=\kappa_f=\sqrt{1-v^2/f^2}$ for the deviations on the Higgs couplings, recent measurements by ATLAS and CMS with Run 2 data \cite{ATLAS:2022vkf, CMS:2022dwd} put a constraint on $f > 1.1$ TeV, which is slightly above our benchmark with $f = 1$ TeV.
+Combining all the Higgs coupling measurements, we can get a constraint on the breaking scale $f$.
+Assuming a simplified form with $\kappa_V=\kappa_f=\sqrt{1-v^2/f^2}$ for the deviations on the Higgs couplings, recent measurements by ATLAS and CMS with Run 2 data \cite{ATLAS:2022vkf, CMS:2022dwd} put a constraint on the scale $f > 1.1$ TeV, which is slightly above our benchmark with $f = 1$ TeV.
 The constraint can be relieved if we go beyond the simplified form.